htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 Regardless of how the job attributes are defined, there are other options that *condor\_cod\_activate* accepts.
 These options specify the job ID for the application to be run.
-The job ID can either be specified in the job’s ClassAd, or it can be specified on the command line to *condor\_cod\_activate*.
+The job ID can either be specified in the job's ClassAd, or it can be specified on the command line to *condor\_cod\_activate*.
 These options are **-cluster** and **-proc**.
 For example, to launch a COD job with keyword foo as cluster 23, proc 5, or 23.5, the user invokes: